Bahrain: Sports

-Bahrain is the first nation other than United States of America to host International Mixed Martial Arts Federation World Championships of Amateur MMA.
+Bahrain is the first nation other than America to host International Mixed Martial Arts Federation World Championships of Amateur MMA in partnership with Brave Combat Federation.
 Bahrain have recorded an influx in global athletes visiting the nation for Mixed Martial Arts training during 2017.
+Brave Combat Federation is a Bahrain-based Mixed Martial Arts promotion that has hosted events in 30 nations which is a record for hosting events in most number of nations by an MMA promotion.
+Bahrain MMA Federation (BMMAF) has been set up under the patronage of Sheikh Khalid bin Hamad Al Khalifa and the jurisdiction of the Sports Minister, Sheikh Nasser bin Hamad Al Khalifa.
+The development of MMA in the nation is convened through KHK MMA, which owns Brave Combat Federation which is the largest Mixed Martial Arts promotion in the Middle East.
+Bahrain will be hosting Amateur World Championships 2017 in association with International Mixed Martial Arts Federation.
+Bahrain will be the first Asian and Arab country to host the amateur MMA championship.
+Bahrain is also home to KHK MMA Fight Team, that facilitates training for some of the prominent talent in Mixed Martial Arts in the world who compete in BRAVE Combat Federation, PFL, and UFC.

 In 2018, Cricket was introduced in Bahrain under the initiative of KHK Sports and Exelon.
 Bahrain Premier League 2018 comprised six franchise squads of 13 resident cricketers competing in the T20 format.
 The teams were SRam MRam Falcons, Kalaam Knight-Riders, Intex Lions, Bahrain Super Giants, Four Square Challengers and Awan Warriors.

-Association football is the most popular sport in Bahrain.
+Football is also a popular sport in Bahrain.
 Bahrain's national football team has competed multiple times at the Asian Cup, Arab Nations Cup and played in the FIFA World Cup qualifiers, though it has never qualified for the World Cup.
+Bahrain's national football team won the West Asian Football Federation cup and the Arabian Gulf Cup in 2019.
+Both the cups came under the helm of Helio Sousa who is the manager of the nation's national football team.
 Bahrain has its own top-tier domestic professional football league, the Bahraini Premier League.
 On 3 August 2020, the Kingdom of Bahrain bought a minority stake in the Paris F.C., a team that plays in France's second tier.
 Bahrain's entry into the soccer club spurred criticism that the country is trying to whitewash its human rights record and this is another way of buying influence in Europe.